|

 have your assistant stand behind the cat and place both hands around the

-sides.
-Wrapping a towel or blanket around the cat has a calming effect and
+cat's sides.
+Wrapping a towel or blanket around the cat has a calming

-is useful for short procedures such as giving medication.
-An assistant is
+effect and is useful for short procedures such as giving medication.
+An

 Note: A coat sleeve makes an excellent restraint.
 The cat will often